anandamuri/LLaMAste/README.md

 # LLM News Chatbot

-An AI-powered news chatbot built with Python, leveraging Google News scraping and LLM summarization.
-This tool uses the gnews library to scrape current news articles and employs LLaMA 3 via Ollama to generate summaries.
-It uses prompt engineering to format outputs effectively and maintain clarity.
-A Streamlit interface enables users to search for topics and interact with the chatbot.
+An LLM-powered news chatbot built with Python and Streamlit, designed to summarize recent headlines.
+This tool uses the gnews library to fetch the latest google news articles and trafilatura with playwright to extract full article content.
+Summarization uses a local LLaMA 3 model via ollama, prompt engineered to produce concise summaries.
+Users can interact through a Streamlit interface with dark/light mode, which supports chat history for follow-up questions.

 ## Run Instructions